danielpmorton/pyastrobee/readme.md

 - [ ] If there is a need for multiple bullet clients in the future, add the "sim" parameters back in from dedo

 ### Done:
+- [X] Compare quaternion representations against Euler-Rodrigues
+- [X] Implement force control with PID
+- [X] Improve the demo script
+  - [X] Load the tet mesh instead of the tri mesh
+  - [X] Debug excessive intermediate rotations (position controller stuff)
+- [X] Create trajectories
+  - [X] Make a class
+  - [X] Make a way to visualize these (see pytransform trajectories)
+  - [X] Visualize trajectory inside pybullet (see `addUserDebugLine` / `addUserDebugPoints`)
+  - [X] Follow trajectory using PID controller
+  - [X] Visualize tracking error
+- [X] Load the Astrobee with the anchored soft bag with NO CONSTRAINT, click + drag to see if the physics seems ok
+- [X] Turn the load_bag function from the demo into something a bit more robust
 - [X] Update the pose controller to use the new quaternion heading function
 - [X] Fix the orientation issue in `load_rigid_object` and `load_deformable_object`
 - [X] Move info about working with the NASA ROS sim out of "Assorted Notes" and into its own page in docs